 - Nielsen, E., Sayal, K. & Townsend, E. (2017).
 Functional coping dynamics and experiential avoidance in a community sample with no self-injury vs. non-suicidal self-injury only vs. those with both non-suicidal self-injury and suicidal behaviour.
-International Journal of Environmental Research and Public Health, 14, 575.
+International Journal of Environmental Research and Public Health.

 - Nielsen, E., Sayal, K., & Townsend, E. (2016).
 Exploring the relationship between experiential avoidance, coping functions and the recency and frequency of self-harm.
-PLoS ONE, 11(7)
+PLoS ONE.

 - Nielsen, E. (2017).
 Reaching beyond the ivory tower: Hints and tips for postgraduates starting out with public involvement or engagement work.
-The Quartely, 105, 35-38
+The Quarterly.

 In addition to presenting at national and international academic conferences, I have also presented my research to a number of key stakeholders.
-These groups include clinicians, healthcare trainees, assistant psychologists and also service users/ those with lived experience.
-I have also given invited presentations to research institutions in the UK and internationally, as well as contributing to public engagement activities around self-harm and suicide.
+These groups include clinicians, healthcare trainees, third sector organisations and service users/ those with lived experience.
+I have given invited presentations to research institutions in the UK and internationally, as well as contributing to public engagement activities around self-harm and suicide.
 During my PhD I have worked with a number of charitable organisations, including the Samaritans, PAPYRUS and Rethink.